-Healthcare staff — such as beauty therapists, aestheticians, hygienists, nursing or dental assistants — are not licensed, medical professionals.
+Beauty therapists and aestheticians are not licensed medical professionals.
 Therefore, they are not authorized to administer these cosmetic procedures by themselves.
 They can, however, assist the clinician during the treatment or by doing photo documentation.
-Nevertheless, there may be some aesthetic medical doctors or private medical spas who allow non-medical professionals to administer Botox® or dermal filler injection treatments with their supervision.
+Nevertheless, there may be some aesthetic medical doctors or private medical spas who allow non-medical professionals to administer dermal filler and Botox® injection treatments with their supervision.

 CAMACS discourages this because this may be illegal in some provinces and heightens the risk of medical malpractice or negligence, which could get your professional license revoked permanently.
 Furthermore, by personally evaluating and conducting the treatment yourself, medical professionals can guarantee that patients’ cosmetic expectations are met or even exceeded and that potential complications or adverse reactions can be minimized.

 With a medical background, doctors and nurses can vet patients whether they are ideal candidates, or they have allergies or underlying conditions that spell trouble.
 Botched Botox® procedures are not uncommon.
 When done incorrectly, there are serious ramifications.
 Patients can suffer from infections, drooping facial features, permanent vision impairment, and breathing difficulties.

 Get Your BOTOX and Dermal Certification with APT

 Make your time, effort, and financial efforts worthwhile by signing up for the best Botox® and dermal filler certification courses in the country.
 At APT, our programs are a cut above the rest.
 They are guaranteed to provide you with an exhaustive body of theoretical and practical knowledge on all the latest treatment techniques.